Governing Body and Advisory Board

 - Berlin, represented by the Governing Mayor, represented by Mr. Helge Rehders

-- The Archdiocese of Berlin on behalf of the German Bishops' Conference, currently vacant
+- the Archdiocese of Berlin on behalf of the German Bishops' Conference, represented by Mr. Gregor Engelbreth

-- The Deutsches Historisches Museum, represented by Dr. Arnulf Scriba
+- the German Historical Museum, represented by Dr. Arnulf Scriba

 Chair of the Governing Body: